Caleb J. Anderson

 Caleb Johan Anderson (31 October 1910–26 June 1996) was a Swedish Social Democrat and an important adviser to Prime Minister Olof Palme, especially concerning foreign policy where he was a harsh critic of the Vietnam War, and a supporter of the Cuban Revolution.
 Anderson also translated books by Franz Kafka to Swedish.

+In 1942, Anderson translated works for the Swedish–German Friendship Association magazine.